rainbow-cards/rainbow-cards.github.io/index.md

 >
 > "I think that the automated display of the professors' cards is charming.
 The menu at the top is easy to navigate and has a lot of features to explore.
 Overall, it seems to be a pretty novel idea that could be fun to play around with."

+> Nicole
+>
+> This is a very funny site where you can get to know the professors more and trade cards with others.
+The only issue I have is the layout.
+The green text on the homepage on the blurred image makes the text difficult to read.
+On the guide page depending on the size of the window, it can overlap with the logo.
+Otherwise, the website is very simple to use and fun to look through.

+> Kaye
+>
+> I think this is a fun and silly way to get to know different professors, especially if you need to take one of their courses.
+One improvement that could be made is on the text on the portfolio page.
+Currently, it looks very busy, making it difficult to distinguish the class, email, and bios from each other.
+Besides that, I'm very excited to see what might happen.

 [//]: # (## Project Features)